 World of Medicine GmbH

-World of Medicine (WOM), a German company – founded in 1974 as Wiest + Fuchs – is considered to be a leader in Minimally Invasive Surgery and is a leading supplier to original equipment manufacturers (“OEMs”) of regulatory controlled equipment for the minimally invasive surgical market.
+World of Medicine (WOM), a German company – found in 1974 as Wiest + Fuchs – is considered to be a leader in Minimally Invasive Surgery and is a leading supplier to original equipment manufacturers (“OEMs”) of regulatory controlled equipment for the minimally invasive surgical market.

 In the year 2017, WOM and its 50+ patents were acquired by Novanta – a leading global supplier of core technology solutions to the healthcare sector – for 115 Million Euro.
 The aim of the acquisition for Novanta was cited as “to increase its presence in medical end markets”, where WOM had a strong foothold given its strong IP in the area.